-Jack Van Kley’s environmental law career spans more than 37 years as a government litigator and law firm practitioner.
+Jack Van Kley’s environmental law career spans 40 years as a government litigator and law firm practitioner.
 He started his career with the Environmental Enforcement Section of the Ohio Attorney General’s Office in 1979, representing Ohio EPA, the Ohio Department of Natural Resources, and other environmental agencies.
 In this role, he filed cases under the air pollution, water pollution, hazardous waste, solid waste, drinking water, natural resources, and other environmental laws for 15 years.
 He also defended permits, orders, regulations, and other administrative agency actions, including numerous appeals of Ohio EPA’s water quality standards.

 Some of Jack’s most significant cases were six enforcement actions against the U.S. Department of Energy and U.S. Department of Defense.
 These cases were brought to clean up and control the hazardous wastes, radioactive wastes, radioactive air emissions, and water pollutants at these plants.